 B. Methodology

 The similarities between these two Supreme Court cases facilitate this research study by minimizing potentially influencing factors.
 This allows us to more easily focus on our variable of interest - the manner that the media frames the Supreme Court’s decisions on doctor-assisted dying.
 Newspaper articles were collected from the Dow Jones Factiva database for two time periods that overlay with the six months prior to and after each of the Supreme Court’s doctor-assisted death decisions (1993-03-30 to 1994-03-30; 2014-08-06 to 2015-08-06).
 The dataset features all articles that included the designated search terms in the article.
-The papers used in this study are The Globe and Mail, National Post, Toronto Star, and Winnipeg Free Press.
-This resulted in 323 articles for the first time period and 370 from the second time period, for a total of 693 articles.
+The papers used in this study are The Globe and Mail, National Post, Toronto Star, the Montreal Gazette, and Winnipeg Free Press.
+This resulted in 323 articles for the first time period and 466 from the second time period, for a total of 789 articles.

-We performed a dictionary-based analysis of these articles using Lexicoder v3.0, a java package developed for automated content analysis (Daku, Soroka, and Young 2012).
+We performed a dictionary-based analysis of these articles using Lexicoder v3.0, a java package developed for automated content analysis (Daku, Soroka, and Young 2015).
 While dictionary-based analyses have trouble accurately capturing nuance, humor, and context, over a large enough dataset, characteristics of the corpus emerge that can be difficult to observe with close readings.
 This approach is also clear, straightforward and replicable, as the counts do not depend on the interpretation of a particular researcher.
 Limitations aside, automated coding of topics proves promising vis-à-vis the reliability of human coders (Albaugh et al. 2013) and it can provide insights at a macro level.